U.S. Route 30 in Pennsylvania: Pittsburgh to Breezewood

 US 30, the Raystown Branch Juniata River, and the Pennsylvania Turnpike pass southeast through The Narrows, a gap in Evitts Mountain.
 Here, US 30 intersects the northern terminus of PA 326 and curves northeast, crossing over the river and under the turnpike.
 The route becomes a five-lane road with a center left-turn lane, curving east.
-The road turns into a four-lane divided highway and has interchanges with Pennknoll Road, where it passes south of UPMC Bedford hospital, and Lutzville Road.
+The road becomes a four-lane divided highway with interchanges at Pennknoll Road, south of UPMC Bedford Hospital, and at Lutzville Road.
 US 30 continues east and southeast and passes east through a gap in Tussey Mountain.
 The route has an eastbound exit and westbound entrance with the western terminus of US 30 Bus., where it becomes a freeway that bypasses Everett to the north.
-The freeway turns north between the mountain the west and Everett to the east before it turns east and passes over PA 26 prior to an interchange with the Bud Shuster Bypass that connects to PA 26.
+The freeway turns north between the mountain to the west and Everett to the east before it turns east and passes over PA 26 before an interchange with the Bud Shuster Bypass that connects to PA 26.
 The freeway section of US 30 ends at an intersection with the eastern terminus of US 30 Bus. east of Everett, where US 30 becomes the four-lane divided Lincoln Highway.
 The road curves southeast as it runs north of the Raystown Branch Juniata River.
 The route crosses the river and winds east, heading into Breezewood, where it passes several businesses and comes to an at-grade intersection with I-70.
 At this point, I-70 joins US 30 in a wrong-way concurrency on a non-limited-access section of Interstate Highway that has two eastbound lanes, three westbound lanes, and a center left-turn lane before the road comes to an interchange with the Pennsylvania Turnpike, where I-70 splits from US 30 and heads west along with I-76 on the turnpike.
 From here, US 30 narrows to a two-lane undivided road and crosses the Abandoned Pennsylvania Turnpike before it heads northeast into rural areas and climbs Rays Hill, gaining a second eastbound lane and passing over the Pennsylvania Turnpike (I-76).